deeputech/deeputech.github.io/_posts/2020-02-17-memory-management-in-golang.md

 # Go Memory management

 Go's memory management involves automatic allocation when memory is needed and garbage collection when memory is not needed anymore.
-Its done by the standard library.
+It's done by the standard library.
 Unlike C/C++ the developer does not have to deal with it and the underlying management done by Go is well optimized and efficient.

 ## Memory Allocation